akshaynathr/Vaccine-Spotter-India/readme.md

 ### Using district code
-Set query type to `"district_code"`: [here](config.yml#L17).
-Set your district code [here](config.yml#L10)..
+Set query type to `"district_code"` in [query info](config.yml#L17).
+Set your [district code](config.yml#L10)..
 To know your district code follow these steps:

-- First see your state code [here](https://cdn-api.co-vin.in/api/v2/admin/location/states)
+- First see your state code at this [link](https://cdn-api.co-vin.in/api/v2/admin/location/states)

 - Now edit your state code in this url https://cdn-api.co-vin.in/api/v2/admin/location/districts/{your_state_code} e.g. https://cdn-api.co-vin.in/api/v2/admin/location/districts/16 for karnataka

-- Click on the url for your state you can see your district code by searching your district name.
+- Click on the url for your state you can see the district code by searching your district name.

 Run `python3 vaccineSpotter.py`.
 Then it'll search for vaccine availability in your area.